James Bond uncollected short stories

-Raymond Benson short stories
+Raymond Benson

-In the late 1990s, Raymond Benson, who at the time was the official novelist of the James Bond literary franchise, became the first author since Bond's creator, Ian Fleming, to write officially sanctioned short stories featuring the superspy.
+In the late 1990s, Raymond Benson, who at the time was the official novelist of the James Bond literary franchise, became the first author since Fleming to write officially sanctioned short stories featuring Bond.

 Just before his sudden departure from writing Bond novels at the start of 2003, Benson had indicated his intention to write more short pieces and publish a short story collection along the lines of Fleming's For Your Eyes Only and Octopussy and The Living Daylights.
-This, however, has yet to occur.
+As of 2025, however, no such collection has materialised.

-To date these three stories remain the only pieces of James Bond literature that have never officially been published in Great Britain.
+As of 2025, these three stories remain the only pieces of James Bond literature that have never officially been published in Great Britain.
 Additionally, between 2001 and 2002, Benson wrote a fourth short story he planned to title "The Heart of Erzulie", but it was never published.

 "Blast from the Past"

-First publication: Playboy, January 1997 issue.
-In publication order, this follows COLD and precedes Zero Minus Ten.
-Benson has stated that Playboy cut a third of the story for space reasons.
+"Blast from the Past" was first published in Playboy in January 1997.
+In publication order, it follows Cold and precedes Zero Minus Ten.

-The first Bond story published by Benson, "Blast from the Past" is a direct sequel to Fleming's You Only Live Twice and appears to exist outside the timeline of either Benson's or John Gardner's other Bond stories.
+Benson's first Bond story, "Blast from the Past" is a direct sequel to Fleming's novel You Only Live Twice and appears to exist outside the timeline of either Benson's or John Gardner's other Bond stories.

 Bond receives a message, apparently from his son James Suzuki (Suzuki's mother is Kissy Suzuki from You Only Live Twice, now dead from ovarian cancer) asking him to come to New York City on an urgent matter.
-When Bond arrives, he finds his son murdered, having been being force-fed fugu syrup.
+When Bond arrives, he finds his son murdered, having been poisoned with fugu.
 With the aid of an SIS agent, Bond learns that Irma Bunt, Ernst Stavro Blofeld's henchwoman, killed James Suzuki as revenge for Blofeld's death (again in You Only Live Twice).
 Bond ultimately kills Bunt, but his victory is hollow; he must live with having lost his son, and with the knowledge that he was never a real father to him.

-The name of Bond's son, James Suzuki, is taken from the John Pearson faux biography, James Bond: The Authorised Biography of 007.
+The name of Bond's son, James Suzuki, is taken from John Pearson's faux biography, James Bond: The Authorised Biography of 007.

-"Blast from the Past" is included in the 2008 omnibus release, The Union Trilogy, which includes three additional Benson Bond novels.
-This makes "Blast from the Past" the first non-Fleming short story to be published in book form.
+On its original publication, Playboy cut a third of the story for space reasons.
+The full version was translated for French and Italian magazines, and the original English version was finally published in the 2008 omnibus release The Union Trilogy, along with three of Benson's Bond novels.
+This made "Blast from the Past" the first non-Fleming Bond short story to be published in book form.